Are you trying to compare Gravity Forms vs Ninja Forms vs WPForms?

 Choosing a form builder plugin can be tricky when there are so many addons and features to consider.

-In this article, we’ll dive deep to find the important differences between Gravity Forms, Ninja Forms, and WPForms so you can figure out which one works best for your site.
+In this article, we’ll dive deep to find the important differences between Gravity Forms vs Ninja Forms vs WPForms so you can figure out which one works best for your site.

 Is There a Free Version of Gravity Forms?

 No, there’s no free version of Gravity Forms.
+The company also discontinued the Gravity Forms lifetime license that they previously offered.
 However, you can get fully functional, free versions of Ninja Forms and WPForms.

 If your site is new, or you only need to make a basic form, starting with a free form builder makes more sense than paying for something too complicated right away.